 Review - 'A Promised Land' by Barack Obama

-Even though there were no surprises, Obama is still a skilled writer.
-He's great at explaining and summarizing fairly complex ideas in a few short paragraphs.
-It's also enlightening to see his take of the events that transpired under him and his process in coming to the decisions that he ultimately made.
+Still, even though there were no shocking revelations, this was a fascinating read.
+Obama is a skilled writer, and he's great at explaining and summarizing fairly complex ideas in a few short paragraphs.
+It's interesting to see his take of the events that transpired under him and his process in coming to the decisions that he ultimately made.

-During his presidency, Obama elevated discourse and gave us the hope of not just a better America, but a better democracy, one that could be free from injustice, inequality, and partisan deadlock.
-To read his memoir is like reliving the history of this nation during its heyday, when it felt like we were on a trajectory of limitless possibility and progress.
+I think, at the end of the day, what makes Obama's memoir so special is that it takes us back through memory lane to the optimistic and buoyant years of his presidency.
+During that time, Obama elevated discourse and gave us the hope of not just a better America, but also a better democracy.
+To read his words is to relive the history of this nation during its heyday, when it felt like we were on a trajectory of limitless possibility and progress.

 Readaroo Rating: 5 stars!